Syntax Highlighting for Common Works Registration Format

 So, in 2018, I removed the “validator” part.
 Well, in reality, it is a completely different code, still based on the same engine.
 But it followed the “less is more” philosophy.
 While all fields have additional information on mouseover, most of them have no color, being light gray, for counters and defaults, or black for fields with actual values.
 Color is rarely used and each has a special meaning.
 And some spacing was added.

-This new tool is free to use.
+This new tool, called Visual CWR, is free to use.
 It is, by far, the most used tool on my website.
 But, free to use is not free in my book.
 For a software tool to be free, the source has to be freely available.
-And I am not releasing the engine code as open source.
+I am currently working on a project that will include this functionality and will be released as open-source.
+The release schedule depends on sponsors.

 Please note that the above images contain links to videos about the respective tools.
 The latter one is now somewhat obsolete, as Django Music Publisher now (since July 2019) has basic syntax highlighting included in the code.